 ONVIF Profile Feature Overview

-The Profile Feature Overview table lists all the features that are included in each ONVIF Profile, and states whether implementation of a feature is considered Mandatory (M) or Conditional (C) for an ONVIF Device or Client.
-This allows you to determine at a glance the set of ONVIF Profiles that may be of interest to you.
+Click on the ONVIF Profile Feature Overview v2.0 (Sept.
+2017) to get an overview and a comparison of the features supported by all ONVIF profiles, and whether the features are considered mandatory (M) or conditional (C) for a conformant device or client.
+This allows you to determine at a glance the set of ONVIF profiles that may be of interest to you.
 You can then search on the ONVIF Conformant Product page for device and/or client products that implement those profiles.